smallwhisky.com masthead

 A synopsis serves to communicate the heart of a novel in precisely the same way that a resume is useful in seducing a lover.

-tell fred we sent you
+tell him we sent you

-You oonch through.
+You oonch your way in.

-It is a snug little reading room no bigger than a service elevator, walled in solid all sides with books.
+It is a snug little reading room no bigger than a service elevator, walled in solid on all sides with books.
 The only exit is the narrow slot.
 Surely no fire inspector ever laid eyes on this.

 The overhead lights flicker again, and go dim.
 You’ll have only the sconces along the walls to light your way out and down now.
 And anyway you can’t make out the spines anymore, not in the firelight and the glow from the little lamp.

-Steam rises from the coffee cup.
-And now you notice, in the chair nearer the fire, how sunken the seat cushion is.
-But not by varied behinds of many hours.
+Now you notice, in the chair nearer the fire, how sunken the seat cushion is.
+But not by many bottoms of many hours.

 In the mailbox, a big thick envelope containing a Virginia Quarterly Review.
 We scan the contributors list on the cover, and there’s Koye.
 Koye Oyedeji was one of the waiters at Bread Loaf, and he was in our workshop.
-After Bread Loaf later sent out a link to mp3s of the Waiter Readings, we played Koye’s three-minute reading for our teenage nephew as he was in the kitchen making a sandwich.
+After Bread Loaf later sent out a link to mp3s of the Waiter Readings, we played Koye’s three-minute reading for our teenage nephew while he was in the kitchen making a sandwich.
 He looked up from his sandwich.
 “That’s unshakable writing,” he said.

 If Koye were here, we would have him sign our copy of VQR, and we would offer him the most troublesome praise one human being can offer another.